neysofu/awesome-github-actions-runners/README.md

 Notable features:
 - **By far one of the cheapest providers** at about ~10x cheaper than official GH Actions runners.[^ubicloud-cheap].
 - **1250 free minutes per month.**[^5a]
-- No caching support and unclear hardware specs. 🚧
+- Unclear hardware specs. ⚠️

 [^ubicloud-cheap]: https://www.ubicloud.com/docs/github-actions-integration/price-performance
 [^5a]: https://www.ubicloud.com/use-cases/github-actions